diegovargasg/stopGame/README.md

 "Stop the game" is a small Reactjs io game to play in real time with two or more people.

-  - Write as many words, from a category that begin by a specified letter.
+  - Write as many words, from a category, that begins by a specified letter.
   - approve/disapprove your opponents words.
   - Get points for each correct word you input.